Are you a Black American ready to move abroad?

 Senegal will also soon be home to a futuristic city that many call a “real-life Wakanda” after musical artist and mogul Akon announced plans to build a city that will serve as a “safe haven” for descendants of the diaspora looking to flee racial injustice.

 Limón is probably the last place you considered in Costa Rica, but there’s a lot of potential as an up-and-coming expat destination.
+The cost of living in Limon is generally quite affordable, even by Costa Rican standards.
 If your goal is to get away to a place that remains untouched, consider Limón.

 It’s far less touristy but a good place to live if you want the coastal and Caribbean vibe without the crowds— for now.